Auto-Fail vs Warning Workflows

 # Initialize scanner dependencies and lock versions

-npm install --save-dev @axe-core/cli puppeteer
+npm install --save-dev @axe-core/playwright puppeteer

 Configure viewport matrices explicitly.
 Default mobile breakpoints often miss touch-target violations.
 Define explicit --viewport flags to simulate production rendering contexts.